shared live+work spaces

 Is my shareholding private?
 How is my privacy protected?

-Yes, your share classes, number held, account activity and balance are not disclosed to the public nor any other members.
-Some designated officers of the society have access but are under contract to protect and prevent disclosure of your shareholding.
-The status of your account is available to all members.
+Yes, your share classes, number held, account activity and balance are not disclosed to the public nor any other members except if in default.
+Designated officers of the society have access.
+The status of your account activity, your identity and address is available to all members (by law), if this is a concern, we suggest you simply use the hub address.

-Upon demand the FCA may access them (but no other UK body).
+Upon demand the FCA may access them (but no other common UK bodies).

-In accordance with an EU Directive, your details and shareholding are required to be registered with the local beneficial owner register which is used by the revenue service.
-This register functions to make transparent the actual owners of companies and co-operatives regardless of their country of incorporation.
+In accordance with EU directives, your details and shareholding are required to be registered with the local beneficial owner register which is used by the revenue service.
+This register makes transparent the actual owners of companies and co-operatives regardless of their country of incorporation.

 All members are required to maintain an online profile for the members register.
 Some parts of this (firstname, mini bio, photo and website) are by default public, but you may restrict this to members only if so desired.